-If you are planning on living or travelling in your caravan long-term, you will probably need to be able to store a lot more than you would, if you were just going away for a couple of weeks at a time.
+If you are planning on living or travelling in your caravan long-term, you will probably need to be able to store a lot more than you would, if you were just going away for a few weeks at a time.
 As a couple, who are living, working and travelling in our van full time I have had to figure out what caravan storage and organisation ideas would work best for us long term.

 I really hate being dis-organised or having to search through cupboards or storage tubs to find the things I need.